DA Form 2627-2 Record of Supplementary Action Under Article 15, Ucmj

 How to Fill Out DA Form 2627-2?

-- A soldier’s nonjudicial punishment may be suspended, set aside, mitigated, or remitted.
-The DA 2627-2 should be filed in any of these cases.
-Besides, a commander may vacate any suspended punishment.
-The data about vacation goes in this document too
+- A Soldier’s nonjudicial punishment may be suspended, set aside, mitigated, or remitted.
+The DA 2627-2 should be filed in either of these cases.

-- If the punishment was disproportionate to the offense or the soldier deserves a reduction for good conduct, the punishment may be mitigated.
+- The punishment may be mitigated if it was disproportionate to the offense or if the officials decide that the Soldier deserves a reduction for good conduct.
 The action is then recorded in Block 2.

 - If any part of the unexecuted punishment is canceled, the information about it should be provided in Block 3.

-- A postponed punishment (whether executed or unexecuted later) has to be identified in Block 4.
+- A postponed punishment (whether executed or unexecuted) has to be described in Block 4.

-- A vacation of suspension is described in Block 5.
+- A vacation of the suspended punishment is described in Block 5.
 Block 6 identifies the purpose of the original DA Form 2627 connected to the case.
 Block 7 identifies the official giving out the order.

-- The name, rank, organization, and signature of the commander are provided at the bottom of the document.
+- The name, rank, organization, and signature of the commander are provided at the bottom of the form.